Trial periods

 • must be in the employment agreement and must state that:

 • from the very start of their employment, the employee will be on a trial for a set period which isn’t more than 90 days (but can be less).
-The exact time period must be stated, e.g. it could be 30 days, or 90 days, or another stated time period; and
+The exact time period must be stated, for example, it could be 30 days, or 90 days, or another stated time period; and

 • during the trial, the employer can dismiss the employee, and